racket/rhombus/design/class/class.md

 An `implements` clauses specifies one or more interfaces.
 Interfaces tend to have abstract methods that must be implemented by a (sub)class before the (sub)class can be instantiated.
-The combinatio `private implements` implements an interface privately, which can communicate to the creator of an interface in combination with `internal`, but does not necessarily expose the implemented methods.
+The combination `private implements` implements an interface privately, which can communicate to the creator of an interface in combination with `internal`, but does not necessarily expose the implemented methods.
 For example,